mendix/azure-kubernetes-cicd-reference-impl/README.md

 ![Jenkins credentials dockerregistry](images/JenkinsRegistryCredentials.png "Jenkins credentials dockerregistry")

-*Do not forget to set the correct URL for your registry in the pipeline script (standard is Docker Hub)*
+*Do not forget to set the correct URL for your Docker Registry and Subversion repository in the pipeline script *

 17) Execute the pipeline by clicking "Build now".
 Your project should now automatically be checked out from the team server and subsequently build.